Penrose-Library/Archives-Website/content/pages/research-services.md

 The following guidelines are required for all patrons working in the Reading Room:

-* Masks are required for patrons using materials in the Reading Room.
+* Masks are optional for patrons using materials in the Reading Room.
+If you would prefer that Archives staff wear masks during your visit, please inform us when scheduling your appointment.

-  * Masks are available if needed.
 * All researchers must fill out a Researcher Application form once per year, and sign the visitor log.
 * No food, beverages, pens, bags or coats are allowed in the Reading Room.
 These may be stored in the cubbies near the main entrance.
 * Researchers can use pencils, paper, laptop computers, tablets or cell phones for taking notes.